OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/manage-fee-collectors.md

 ## How to use the fee distribution contracts?

-For now, we've described how to set the individual collector addresses for each of the fee types.
-Some chains may require to have multiple addresses receive the collected fees of any of the available types.
-For those cases, there's the possibility of using a distributor contract that can gather all fees of a specific type and distribute those among multiple addresses.
+For now, we've described how to set the individual collector addresses for each fee type.
+Some chains may require multiple addresses to receive the collected fees of any of the available types.
+In those cases, there's the possibility of using a distributor contract that can gather all fees of a specific type and distribute those among multiple addresses.

 This section shows how to configure a distributor contract to manage the fees of a specific type.

 :::info Distributor contracts currently not supported in the Orbit SDK

-Currently, the Orbit SDK doesn't support deploying and configuring distribution contracts, but will soon be added.
-So for now, this section will only show examples using `cast send`.
+Currently, the Orbit SDK doesn't support deploying and configuring distribution contracts, but it will soon be added.
+So, for now, this section will only show examples using `cast send`.

 :::